Green-Sky/anno16_docs/files/haeuser.cod.md

 Is an [Encrypted](../file_formats/encryption.md) [Script](../file_formats/script.md).

-note: `integer` referse to an unsigned integer.
+note: `integer` refers to an unsigned integer.

 ## List of Object Types ###